FRACerqueira/PromptPlus/Src/NugetREADME.md

 ## What's new in V4.1.0

-- New Control : Table<T> , Display data in a grid-table
+- New Control : Table<T> , Display/Select data in a grid/table
     - Samples in project [Table Samples](https://github.com/FRACerqueira/PromptPlus/tree/main/Samples/TableSamples)
     - Main features :
         - More than 100 layout combinations